 COVID-19 PREPARATION AND INFORMATION

 West Valley City officials and staff continue to monitor the current COVID-19 outbreak locally, and are working with local and state leaders to ensure that we stay on top of the latest information.
-In the meantime, we ask that you continue to follow guidelines of washing your hands thoroughly, staying at home when you are sick, covering your nose and mouth when you cough or sneeze, practicing social distancing, and keeping your home and work space clean.
+For State of Utah information and resources, click here.
+For Salt Lake County information and resources, click here.